 Local Library Visits – Half-Day Walking Tours

-Please note: No charge to participants
+Please note: Onsite Registration – No charge to participants

 These tours will be offered from 08:00 – 12:00 and from 13:00 – 17:00.
 Walking Tours will be a combination of short train journeys within Kuala Lumpur city plus about 0.5 km walk from the train stations to the respective libraries.
+Registration will be available at the Library Visit desk located in the registration area.

-- Kuala Lumpur Library
+- Tunku Azizah Knowledge Center, Universiti Kuala Lumpur

-- Serambi Ilmu Rakyat (SIR)
+Walking Tour 2: Serambi Ilmu Rakyat (SIR)

 Serambi Ilmu Rakyat (SIR) is located at the Seventh Floor of Tower 1 Menara Kembar Bank Rakyat.
 Established in 2015, it occupies an area of 13,789 sq ft and has a seating capacity of 500.
 The concept is based on 80% digital and 20% printed resources.
 The current collection is estimated at 12,000 printed books and more than 100,000 e-books.
 It is Bank Rakyat’s social responsibility to improve the socio-economic status of the people of Malaysia through the generation of knowledge.
 The establishment of the SIR library is intended to increase knowledge among citizens of Malaysia, especially members of the bank, its employees and Yayasan Bank Rakyat sponsored students.